top of page

 “I thought the world gave up on me, but actually it was me giving up on myself.
 It wasn’t until I got into Housing Hope that I realized that.
 I’m not looking down anymore, I’m looking up, and I’m keeping that positive attitude every day because of Housing Hope.” - Tom, a resident

-Housing Hope works with communities throughout the region so that families remain connected to the local schools, churches, health care, family and friends that ultimately sustain them.
+Housing Hope works with communities throughout the region so that families remain connected to the local schools, houses of worship, health care, family and friends that ultimately sustain them.

 HOUSING HOPE IN YOUR COMMUNITY